btpf/Alexandria/docs/Build Instructions.md

 # Build Instructions

-I really do not want the barrier for contribution to be high.
-So I have tried to simplify the process as much as possible.
 Follow the instructions below in order to get a dev environment started.

-Also please open an issue if the instructions do not work or require tinkering.
+Please open an issue if the instructions do not work or require tinkering.
 Thanks.